What Is A Nandroid Backup and How Exactly Does It Work?

 Creating And Restoring Nandroid Backups via Recovery

 There are a few ways which you can make a Nandroid backup.
 The recommended way is to use a custom recovery to create one, and it’s the only way to restore from one.
-You should be able to use any custom recovery that offers Nandroid backup capabilities — if you don’t want to search around, the best choices are CWM and TWRP.
+You should be able to use any custom recovery that offers Nandroid backup capabilities — if you don’t want to search around, the best choices are CWM [No Longer Available] and TWRP [No Longer Available].
 Once you’ve flashed a custom recovery onto your device, you can boot into it and choose to create (or later on, restore from) a Nandroid backup.
 It’ll go through the process and create a backup file on your microSD card or other equivalent storage location.
 This is the recommended method because it can create and restore backups without having Android running at the same time.
 Doing it this way can avoid any issues that might arise from files that could change during the process of backing up or restoring.

 Be aware that Nandroid backups are quite large, so you’ll need a large microSD card to store them (at least temporarily until you can move them to another location such as your computer).
 The large size of the backup files comes from the fact that your system is up to a few GB large, and all your installed apps and data can add several more GB on top of that.
 Be prepared.
 If you have issues finding your backup file, check /data/media/clockworkmod/backups or /0/TWRP/Backups.